 Session Cookies: We use session cookies for technical purposes such as to enable better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1-Single Session."
 The Guidance states, "This tier encompasses any use of single session web measurement and customization technologies."

-Persistent Cookies: We use persistent cookies for two reasons: 1) to enable Google Analytics to differentiate between new and returning visitors to our site, and 2) to block repeated invitations to take the ACSI survey.
+Persistent Cookies: We use persistent cookies for two reasons: 1) to enable Google's Universal Analytics to differentiate between new and returning visitors to our site, and 2) to block repeated invitations to take the ACSI survey.

-- We also use persistent cookies to block repeated invitations to take the ACSI (American Customer Satisfaction Index) survey.
-Based on your usage pattern, you may be asked if you would like to complete a customer survey (the ACSI survey) of our website.
+- We also use persistent cookies to block repeated invitations to take either the ACSI (American Customer Satisfaction Index) or iPerceptions survey.
+Based on your usage pattern, you may be asked if you would like to complete a customer survey of our website.
 The persistent cookie is set to block repeated survey invitations, and it expires in 90 days.
 Simply put, if you say you don't want to participate in the survey, the cookie will remember this, and will not allow you to be asked again.
 We feel it is important and respectful to our users not to ask them the same question more than once.
-The ACSI survey is customer satisfaction survey tool used by multiple federal agencies and organizations in the private sector.
-We use the ACSI survey so we can compare ED.gov results to other government agencies and top commercial websites.
-The ACSI enables ED.gov to: measure program performance; identify targets of opportunity; efficiently leverage scarce resources; obtain valuable feedback from our users; focus management's attention on outcomes; and report customer satisfaction results.
+The ACSI or iPerceptions survey are customer satisfaction survey tools used by multiple federal agencies and organizations in the private sector.
+We use these surveys so we can compare ED.gov results to other government agencies and top commercial websites.
+These surveys enables ED.gov to: measure program performance; identify targets of opportunity; efficiently leverage scarce resources; obtain valuable feedback from our users; focus management's attention on outcomes; and report customer satisfaction results.

 The OMB Memo 10-22 Guidance defines our use of persistent cookies as "Usage Tier 2-Multi-session without Personally Identifiable Information (PII)."
 The Guidance states, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."